 Easy Read information on FGM

 A friend asked me recently whether it would be possible to find easy-read information for the public on Female Genital Mutilation.
 This would be useful for migrants who had a low level of literacy in English, and also people with learning disabilities.
-My search for materials is detailed here.
+My search for materials and eventual discovery is detailed here.

 Migrants and volunteering in the UK